Alison L. Miller, PhD

 - Ann Arbor, Michigan 48109-2029

 Dr. Miller is a developmental psychologist who studies risk and resilience in children and families.
 Dr. Miller is an Associate Professor in the Department of Health Behavior and Health Education (HBHE) in the UM School of Public Health.
 She was previously in the Department of Psychiatry (Division of Child and Family Psychiatry) at Brown Medical School.
-She is affiliated with Michigan’s Center for Human Growth and Development, where she directs the Clinical-Community Interventions Group and is a member of the Obesity Research Group.
+She directs the Child Health and Development Lab and co-directs the Zero to Thrive Translational Network.

 - NIMH T-32 Postdoctoral Fellowship, Developmental Psychopathology, Brown University Medical School, 2000-2002